Aantrreksh/sql-query/sqlref/sql_reference.md

 |PAST_TIMESTAMP         |
 |-----------------------|
 |2016-11-13 20:23:43.621|
 {: caption="Table 30.
-Query result for example: add and subtract several time units from the current timestamp" caption-side="bottom"}
+Query result for example: add and subtract several time units from the current timestamp." caption-side="bottom"}

 Since interval clauses can get long, especially if days, hours, minutes, and seconds are involved, it is possible to use an abbreviated syntax by specifying a format `STRING` and by using the `TO` keyword.